Q1. What technology does 2020 Data Lab provide?

 Q13.
 What if a car returns to the same car park several times a day?
 I’ve heard stories where only the first entry and last exit are considered when calculating the duration of time spent at the car park

-A13: Unlike legacy ANPR, we have video footage so that we can not only track the car coming in and out of the car park but we can also demonstrate where it was parked at all times in between.
+A13: Unlike legacy ANPR, ANPR+ allows us to not only track the car coming in and out of the car park but we can also demonstrate where it was parked at all times in between.

 Q14.
 In that case, the driver of a car can re-visit a car park as many times as they want without being penalised?